 This book describes Swift 4.0, the default version of Swift that’s included in Xcode 9.
 You can use Xcode 9 to build targets that are written in either Swift 4 or Swift 3.

 When you use Xcode 9 to build Swift 3 code, most of the new Swift 4 functionality is available.
 That said, the following features are available only to Swift 4 code:

 Substringtype, instead of

 Extensions to a type in the same file can access that type’s private members.

-A target written in Swift 4 can depend on a target that’s written using Swift 3, and vice versa.
-This means, if you have a large project that is divided into multiple frameworks, you can migrate your code from Swift 3 to Swift 4 one framework at a time.
+A target written in Swift 4 can depend on a target that’s written in Swift 3, and vice versa.
+This means, if you have a large project that’s divided into multiple frameworks, you can migrate your code from Swift 3 to Swift 4 one framework at a time.